-- 18. Interstate animals exhibited at PA shows or fairs must meet the PA requirements and must be accompanied by an interstate health certificate to be eligible for entry.
+- 19. Interstate animals exhibited at PA shows or fairs must meet the PA requirements and must be accompanied by an interstate health certificate to be eligible for entry.
 A Tuberculosis test is required.
-Animals originating from Class A, B, or C states must call 717-783-9550 for current requirements for Brucellosis test requirements. - 19.
-During shows, only 1 class of animals permitted in the ring at a time.

-20. All dairy animals must be properly registered by their respective dairy breed associations.
+Animals originating from Class A, B, or C states must call 717-783-9550 for current requirements for Brucellosis test requirements. - 20.
+During shows, only 1 class of animals permitted in the ring at a time. - 21.
+All dairy animals must be properly registered by their respective dairy breed associations.
 Registration papers must accompany all animals to the show.
-All dairy animals shown in group classes must have been shown in their respective individual classes.
+All dairy animals shown in group classes must have been shown in their respective individual classes. - 22.
+Federal regulation (USDA) requires individual official animal identification for all cattle of any age for exhibition.
+This includes any of the following: - (a) A USDA issued National Uniform Eartagging System (NUES) tag if applied prior to Nov.
+5, 2024.
+This tag type is no longer valid for interstate movement if applied after Nov.
+5, 2024. - (b) A 15-digit Animal Identification Number (AIN) ISO-compliant RFID ear tag starting with "840" and bearing the US shield - (c) Brands registered with a recognized brand inspection authority and accompanied by an official brand inspection certificate, when agreed to by the shipping and receiving State or Tribal animal health authorities; or - d) Tattoos and other identification methods acceptable to a breed association for registration purposes, accompanied by a breed registration certificate, when agreed to by the shipping and receiving State or/Tribal animal health authorities.